PIX3LFLUX/HSmartKArt-EE/README.md

 * MQTT client ID

 For the Server installation script following user input is required:
-* The certbot tool needs some user information to create a certificate
+* The Certbot tool needs some user information to create a certificate
 * Password for JupyterLab

 ### Prerequisites